 After you’ve brought on one Buyer’s Agent, very quickly thereafter, you’ll want to bring on your second Buyer’s Agent.
 In Fact, Coach Michael suggests that if you’re ready to bring on one Buyer’s Agent, go out a hire two to three more right away.

 WHY?
 Because someone is going to fall through.
 Someone is not going to work out and you’re going to want to replace them or they’ll want to move on.
 So, make sure you bring on more than one Buyer’s Agent at a time.
-That way you’ll have more than one ‘pig at the trouth’.
-(See Club Wealth blog, “How to Hire a Buyer’s Agent”)
+That way you’ll have more than one ‘pig at the trough’.

-And again, as soon as you grow and your lead volume can handle it, you’ll want to bring on that third Buyer’s Agent.
+And again, as soon as you grow and your lead volume can handle it, you’ll want to bring on a third Buyer’s Agent.
 Once you do that, you’ll probably be ready for a listing coordinator or marketing coordinator.
-That may be the same person who was your executive assistant or the new hire may be your executive assistant, or vice versa.
+That may be the same person who was your administrative assistant or the new hire may be your administrative assistant, or vice versa.
 You’ll figure out which job title works for which person.

-Now you’re going to want to hire an ISA or inside sales agent.
-When you get to this point in your business, it’s probably time to bring on an additional lender as well.
+Now you’re going to want to hire an ISA (Inside Sales Agent).
+When you get to this level in your business, it’s probably time to bring on an additional lender as well.
 You should now have three lenders on your team.

 Lenders: 1 Lender for every 3 to 4 Buyer’s Agents.